iron-io/abt/README.markdown

     worker.schedule(:start_at=>Time.now, :run_every=>3600)

 ## Custom notifiers

-All you need:
+###All you need:

-* Implement in your notificator following methods: def initialize(notifier_details)
+* Implement in your notificator following methods:

-      #here you'll need to setup configuration ie:
+here you'll need to setup configuration ie:

+    def initialize(notifier_details)
       @url = notifier_details["url"]
     end

+here you need to process simple text message

     def send_message(message)
-      # here you need to process simple text message
-      post(message)
+      puts message
     end

-    #if you need you could process more detailed results
+if you need you could process more detailed results result is an instance of Test::Unit::TestResult

     def send_formatted_message(result)
-      # result is an instance of Test::Unit::TestResult
+     result.inspect
     end

 * Add your custom notifier into 'notifiers' folder or just merge it
 * Add your notifier to worker
      worker.add_notifier("YourCustomNotifierClass",{"option_name"=>'option_value'})